Karl Schuke: Life

 Hans-Joachim Schuke returned from Soviet captivity in 1948.
 Potsdam belonged to the East German zone.
-In 1950, the Karl Schuke Berliner Orgelbauwerkstatt (Karl Schuke Berlin organ building workshop) was founded as a branch of Alexander Schuke Potsdam Orgelbau in West Berlin.
-In 1953, Schuke moved to Berlin and began to build up the workshop in Berlin-Lichterfelde, while his brother kept running the Potsdam workshop.
-The company built the organ for the new Kaiser Wilhelm Memorial Church in 1962–63.
+In 1950, the Karl Schuke Berliner Orgelbauwerkstatt (Karl Schuke Berlin organ building workshop) was founded as a branch in West Berlin.
+In 1953, Schuke moved to Berlin and began to build up the workshop in Berlin-Lichterfelde, while his brother kept running the Potsdam workshop which he named Alexander Schuke Potsdam Orgelbau in 1990.
+Karl Schuke's company built the organ for the new Kaiser Wilhelm Memorial Church in 1962–63.
 They built the main organ of the Berliner Philharmonie in 1965, and renovated it in 1992, 2012 and 2016.

 In 1966, the workshop was moved to Berlin-Zehlendorf.
 Schuke retired in 1976, succeeded by Wolfgang Theer.
 The company built a new instrument for the Sejong Center in Seoul in 1978.

 In 1955, Schuke received a teaching assignment for organ studies at the Musikhochschule Berlin in Berlin, and in 1956 he was appointed to the state examination board for church musicians.
 In 1962, he was appointed professor at the Musikhochschule, and from 1966, he was honorary professor.
 In 1967, he was elected to the board of directors of the "Bund deutscher Orgelbaumeister", an association of German organ builders.

 Schuke died in Berlin in 1987 at the age of 80.
 His grave is located at the Waldfriedhof Zehlendorf.